-You have ruptured or torn your Achilles tendon.
-The Achilles tendon (also called the heel cord) connects the calf muscles on the back of the lower leg to the bone at the base of the heel.
+You have torn your Achilles tendon.
+(The Achilles tendon is also called the heel cord.)
+It connects the calf muscles on the back of the lower leg to the bone at the base of the heel.
 Sometimes a tendon tear is called a rupture.

-Treatment for an Achilles tendon injury depends on whether the tendon has been partially torn or completely ruptured.
+Treatment for an Achilles tendon injury depends on how badly the tendon has been torn.
 A cast or splint can often treat a partial tear.
-If your tendon has ruptured, you may need surgery.
+If your tendon has completely torn, you may need surgery.
 You and your orthopedic doctor will choose a treatment plan, so it is important to go to any follow-up appointments.

 Call 911 anytime you think you may need emergency care.
 For example, call if: